wtsanshou/Coding/Mathematics/DiscreteMathematics/Permutation/CodilityPermCheck.md

 }
 ```

+**Note:**
+* A permutation is a sequence containing each element from 1 to N once.
+* each element of array A is an integer within the range [1..1,000,000,000] is a miss leading information.

 Remember the appared numbers in an array `bucket`.
 Then check the `bucket` to see if any number missing.

 * **worst-case time complexity:** `O(N)`, where `N` is the length of the input `A`.